Healing Bone Fractures

 The Blood Supply

 Vitamin C helps control the minerals in the healing process.
-It also makes sure that enough of the necessary connective tissue (collagen) is formed, so that cuts and fractures heals properly.
+It also makes sure that enough of the necessary connective tissue (collagen) is formed so that cuts and fractures heal properly.
 Vitamin C also counteracts inflammation, something that easily occurs after open bone fractures.
-On the other side we have smoking, which inhibits both blood supply and healing of fractures significantly.
+On the other side, we have smoking, which inhibits both blood supply and healing of fractures significantly.

 Minerals and Vitamins

 When bones are hailing, the bone tissue around the fracture is broken down before the construction of a new, strong tissue begins.
-During this process it is extremely important that one gets enough calcium, vitamin D3 and magnesium.
+During this process, one must get enough calcium, vitamin D3 and magnesium.

 The K2 in Eqology’s K2 Plus is extracted from fermented soybeans – an excellent alternative.
 If one has a healthy bacterial flora in the intestine, a little bit of vitamin K2 is formed here.
 Vitamin K1 is also natural and exists amongst other places in green vegetables.

-Vitamin B12 also affects the bone structure.
-Especially elderly people suffer from B12 deficiency.
-It is because elderly people often have less gastric acid and gastric acid is necessary for the uptake of B12.
-In addition, elderly people often use a lot of medicines and some pharmaceuticals can lead to a lack of B12.
+Vitamin B12 also affects bone structure.
+Especially older people suffer from B12 deficiency.
+It is because older people often have less gastric acid and gastric acid is necessary for the uptake of B12.
+Besides, older adults often use a lot of medicines, and some pharmaceuticals can lead to a lack of B12.

-If one has fractured a bone it could be wise to stay away from coke and other types of soda, as these make the body acidic and contains decalcifying phosphoric acid.
+If one has fractured a bone, it could be wise to stay away from coke and other types of soda, as these make the body acidic and contains decalcifying phosphoric acid.
 All of these things prevent the fracture from calcifying the way it is supposed to.
-Painkillers of the type NSAID, as for example Ibuprofen, can have a negative effect on the healing process if used over time.
-In addition the risk that the bone does not grow properly together increases.
+Painkillers of the type NSAID, for example, Ibuprofen, can harm the healing process if used over time.
+Also, the risk that the bone does not grow properly together increases.

-The body should be in balance with respect to breakdown and formation of tissue.
-In that context the diet is crucial.
-During an operation the body is exposed to a lot of stress.
-Therefore it is important that it is in the best shape possible before the operation.
-To be able to keep up, it is vital that the body have sufficient with depots of nutrients such as vitamins and minerals.
-Also healthy fatty acids affect the healing process of bones.
+The body should be in balance concerning the breakdown and formation of tissue.
+In that context, the diet is crucial.
+During an operation, the body is exposed to a lot of stress.
+Therefore it must be in the best shape possible before the operation.
+To be able to keep up, the body must have sufficient depots of nutrients such as vitamins and minerals.
+Also, healthy fatty acids affect the healing process of bones.

-If you are having difficulties consuming enough proteins, it could be beneficial to take a protein powder, as for example whey protein, containing all the essential amino acids.
+If you are having difficulties consuming enough proteins, it could be beneficial to take a protein powder, for example, whey protein, containing all the essential amino acids.
 If one does not consume enough fat and starch, it is proteins that are used to make the vital glucose.
 This is evidence of how important proteins are.
-However, too much proteins from milk and meat can acidify the body, especially if one does not consume enough vegetables and fruit.
+However, too many proteins from milk and meat can acidify the body, especially if one does not consume enough vegetables and fruit.
 Vegetables are essential for the acid-base balance in the body.
 Therefore can basic proteins from peas be a good alternative.
-Also pea protein have a high content of amino acids and is in addition amongst the plant-proteins with the highs absorption percentage (89%).
+Also, pea protein has a high content of amino acids and is besides amongst the plant-proteins with the highs absorption percentage (89%).

-Swedish studies show that elderly people often lacks proteins.
-Already after 3-4 weeks on effective protein supplements it was possible to determine weight gain, increased appetite and increased physical activity.
-Diary products ac for example cream have a high content of proteins and energy and the same applies to for example fish.
+Swedish studies show that older adults often lack proteins.
+Already after 3-4 weeks on effective protein supplements, it was possible to determine weight gain, increased appetite and increased physical activity.
+Dairy products, for example, cream, have a high content of proteins and energy, and the same applies to, for example, fish.

-It is beneficial to utilise sour milk products as for example natural yoghurt, as it strengthens the intestinal bacterial flora and therefore maintains a good immune system.
+It is beneficial to utilise sour milk products, for example, natural yoghurt, as it strengthens the intestinal bacterial flora and therefore maintains a good immune system.
 Older people normally eat less and normally lack important nutrients.
-This is mainly because they do not absorb nutrients from the intestines as effective as young people and may be because of a uniform diet.
-The appetite decreases even more when one fractures a bone or get sick.
-Therefore it is even more important for elderly people to ensure that the body gets sufficient vitamins, minerals and other things hat are important for its function.
+This is mainly because they do not absorb nutrients from the intestines as effective as young people and maybe because of a uniform diet.
+The appetite decreases, even more, when one fractures a bone or get sick.
+Therefore it is even more important for older adults to ensure that the body gets sufficient vitamins, minerals and other things that are important for its function.
 If one has lost a lot of blood due to illness, an iron supplement might be necessary.
-Too much iron however, is not good for healing of cuts and general health.
+Too much iron, however, is not good for healing of cuts and general health.
 Therefore one should measure the iron depot to figure out if one needs iron or not.
 This can be done by taking a simple blood test.

 If the fracture has been open or one has been forced to operate, the wound healing will improve by taking a vitamin and mineral supplement.
 The vitamins B5, C and A in addition to cobber zinc, magnesium and manganese are most important when it comes to healing of wounds and scars from operations.
 Zink shortens the time it takes for the wounds to heal.
 The enzyme bromelain, found in pineapple, prevents swelling after operations and injuries.
 It has anti-inflammatory effects and strengthens the immune system.

-The green algae Chlorella is according to Japanese studies very efficient with regards to increasing cell growth, which is important for the healing of tissue and scars after operations.
-The growth of bones and muscles is strengthened, so is the immune system.
-The element silicon assists in the healing of skin, ligaments, tendons and other tissues.
+The green algae Chlorella is according to Japanese studies very efficient with regards to increased cell growth, which is important for the healing of tissue and scars after operations.
+The growth of bones and muscles is strengthened, so is the immune system—the element silicon assists in the healing of skin, ligaments, tendons and other tissues.

 Exercise.
 It is important to keep the body active, also after a bone fracture.
 Do not let the injury become an excuse not to exercise.
 Regardless of what you have fractured, there will always be other parts of the body you can move.